locbones/D2RLaunch-WPF/README.md

 ```

 ## Step 2: Setup Mod File Linking
-In order to provide downloading, updating and configuration changes to be made dynamically by the launcher, we need to setup proper links.
+In order to provide downloading, updating and configuration changes to be made dynamically by the launcher, we need to setup proper links.<br>
 For a proper link, it needs to be both **static** and **direct**.
-I will describe and outline my preferred methods for this, but use what you prefer.
+I will outline my preferred methods for this, but use what you like.<br>
 - **Static** - This means when the file contents have been update, the link itself does not change
 - **Direct** - This means that when the link is clicked, the file is downloaded directly, instead of a webpage button to download it

 To setup a link that satisfies both of these requirements, you can use services such as Google Drive, Dropbox, Github, Amazon S3, etc.
 Provided below are instructions for some of them I have used previously or currently:
 - **Github** - Click the green Code button, then right-click the Download Zip option and select Copy Link Address
-- **Google Drive** - Copy your google provided link and paste into this [Online Generator](https://sites.google.com/site/gdocs2direct/) to convert it to a static-direct link.
+- **Google Drive** - Copy your google provided link and paste into this [Online Generator](https://sites.google.com/site/gdocs2direct/) to convert it to a static-direct link.<br>
-When updating the file, it is important that you go to the **File Properties > File Information > Manage Versions** and update it using this method, to retain the same base link.
+When updating the file, it is important that you use the **File Properties > File Information > Manage Versions** method<br>
 - **Dropbox** - Replace the **&dl=0** at the end of your dropbox provided url with **&dl=1**

-Finally, as an optional substep, I recommend adding your mod to the [Mod Database](https://docs.google.com/spreadsheets/d/1RMqexbqTzxOyjk7tWbLhRYJk9RkzPGJ9cKHSLtsuGII/edit#gid=0), which allows players to easily view and install your mod.
+Finally, as an optional substep, I recommend adding your mod to the [Mod Database](https://docs.google.com/spreadsheets/d/1RMqexbqTzxOyjk7tWbLhRYJk9RkzPGJ9cKHSLtsuGII/edit#gid=0), which allows players to easily view and install your mod.<br>
-*As long as you follow the above linking rules, then the links provided in your modinfo.json file will never need to be updated between mod or config changes!*
+*As long as you follow the above linking rules, then the links provided in your modinfo.json file will never need to be updated between mod or config changes!*<br>

 ## Step 3: Enabling Optional Features
-For some features, additional files must be provided to the launcher, due to the variety of changes that might be involved.
+For some features, additional files must be provided to the launcher, due to the variety of changes that might be involved.<br>
-As an example, the Event Manager cannot host Special Events if it has no instructions or files provided for this task.
+As an example, the Event Manager cannot host Special Events if it has no instructions or files provided for this task.<br>
 Any optional feature, or feature that requires file-safekeeping will use a new folder in your mods base directory called D2RLaunch.
-Each feature will be placed in a subfolder within.
+Each feature will be placed in a subfolder within.<br>
-Provided below will be instructions and details on how to setup and configure the folder structure for these optional features:
+Provided below will be instructions and details on how to setup and configure the folder structure for these optional features:<br>

 **Runeword Menu Sorting:** Utilizes a folder named **Runeword Sort** and may contain up to 6 files:
 - **runewords-ab.json / helppanelhd-ab.json:** Used to display the runewords sorted **Alphabetically**, optionally includes help panel replacement file